First BanCorp. research snapshot

 Business essence

-First BanCorp. earns net interest income and fees by taking deposits in Puerto Rico, the US Virgin Islands, and Florida, and making commercial, CRE, construction, consumer, and mortgage loans.
+First BanCorp. earns net interest income and fees by taking deposits in Puerto Rico, the US Virgin Islands, and Florida, and making commercial, CRE, construction, consumer, auto finance, and mortgage loans.
 The customer pays for access to a dominant island-wide branch network, local lending relationships, and regulated banking services in markets where competition from large mainland banks is limited.

 Moat